Overview of the mandate

 The Special Rapporteur on the situation of human rights in the Democratic People’s Republic of Korea was established by the UN Commission on Human Rights in 2004 (resolution 2004/13), and has been renewed on an annual basis by the Human Rights Council.
 The Special Rapporteur investigates and reports on the situation of human rights in the country and on the government’s compliance with its obligations under international human rights law.
 He submits reports to the Human Rights Council and General Assembly annually.

-The current Special Rapporteur, Marzuki Darusman (Indonesia), was appointed by the Human Rights Council in 2010, succeeding Vitit Muntarbhorn (Thailand) who had served as the Special Rapporteur on the situation of human rights in the Democratic People’s Republic of Korea since 2004.
+The current Special Rapporteur, Tomás Ojea Quintana (Argentina), was appointed by the Human Rights Council in 2016, succeeding Marzuki Darusman (Indonesia) who had served as the Special Rapporteur on the situation of human rights in the Democratic People’s Republic of Korea since 2010.

 Submission of information and Contact details